HealthML/faatpipe/README.md

 # Functional Annotation and Association Testing Pipeline
 Pipeline to run variant effect prediction and rare-variant association tests for continuous phenotypes on UK Biobank exome sequencing (or other) data.
 It uses [Snakemake](https://snakemake.github.io/) to parallelize large parts of the analysis across chromosomes and phenotypes.
 Conda on a Linux system is the main requirement for getting started.

 This pipeline was originally run on different virtual machines in local mode.
-For full cluster support, users can easily modify `./run.sh` to use SLURM, SGE or other schedulers with Snakemake.
+A snakemake profile for slurm is provided at `./slurm`.

 ## Getting Started
 ### Installing basic dependencies